SeamlessEdit: Background Noise Aware Zero-Shot Speech Editing with in-Context Enhancement: Experiments

 \subsection{Evaluation Setup}

-Our experiment is conducted upon the noisy test set of the EARS-WHAM dataset for three editing tasks, including insertion, short replacement, and long replacement.
-Insertion and short replacement are performed on 1-6 words editing and long replacement is conducted on 7-12 words.
+Experiments are conducted on the EARS-WHAM dataset, containing 886 speech samples and 594 noise recordings across 198 SNR levels.
+We evaluate both noisy and clean subsets, using the latter to establish an upper-bound reference.
+The editing tasks include insertion, short replacement (1--6 words), and long replacement (7--12 words).

 The compared baselines include FluentSpeech and Voicecraft.
-Although FluentSpeech cannot perform insertion, we regard it for the short and long replacement tasks.
+Although FluentSpeech cannot perform insertion, we regard it for short and long replacement tasks.
 We also apply the ground truth and Voicecraft's clean condition results as the upper-bound reference.

 We adopt the evaluation metrics of the word error rate (WER), the perceptual edited score (PES), the naturalness mean opinion score (NMOS), and the subjective mean opinion score (SMOS).
 The WER measures transcription intelligibility by the Whisper medium~\cite{Whisper}.
-The PES indicates the level of perceived edited cues and its value is within the range of [0, 2].
-The NMOS assesses relative speech naturalness through pairwise comparisons of fluency and coherence.
-The SMOS provides an absolute quality rating based on human perception.
-We recruited 30 subjects to perform the subjective evaluation for the NMOS and the SMOS whose values were reported within the range of [1, 5].
-A lower WER, a lower PES, a higher NMOS, and a higher SMOS mean better performance.
+The PES (range [0, 2]) represents the number of artificial boundaries (0, 1, or 2) detected by listeners.
+The NMOS assesses relative speech naturalness through pairwise comparisons of fluency and coherence between edited and unedited regions.
+The SMOS evaluates absolute quality based on human perception.

+We recruited 30 subjects to perform subjective evaluation for the NMOS and SMOS (range [1, 5]).
+To ensure consistency, the same group of evaluators assessed all systems, including baselines.
+A lower WER and PES, and a higher NMOS and SMOS, mean better performance.

-\textbf{Implementation Details:} A single NVIDIA A16 GPU is applied for implementation.
-The TTS model described in $\S$\ref{ssec:backbone} is implemented following the setting in Voicecraft using a tokenizer with the frame rate of 50kHz and the vocabulary size of 2048.
-The main architecture comprises 16 transformer layers each with 2048 hidden nodes and 8192 output nodes, followed by 4 dense layers for logit prediction.
-The hyperparameters for noise suppression described in $\S$\ref{ssec:noise_suppression} are $a=[ 1, 0, 0.486029, 0, 0.017665]$ and $b=[ 0.093981, -0.375923, 0.563885, -0.375923, 0.093981]$.
+\textbf{Implementation Details:} We use a single NVIDIA A16 GPU.
+The TTS model ($\S$\ref{ssec:backbone}) follows the VoiceCraft configuration, using a 50kHz tokenizer with a vocabulary size of 2048.
+The architecture consists of 16 transformer layers (2048 hidden, 8192 output nodes) followed by 4 dense layers.
+The noise suppression coefficients ($\S$\ref{ssec:noise_suppression}) are $a=[ 1, 0, 0.486029, 0, 0.017665]$ and $b=[ 0.093981, -0.375923, 0.563885, -0.375923, 0.093981]$.